anneschuth/anneschuth.github.io/_posts/2012-07-19-taia12-workshop-paper-accepted.md

 ### Abstract

-Community question answering platforms have large repositories of previously answered questions.
+Community question-answering platforms have large repositories of previously answered questions.
 Reusing the answers for new questions is tempting.
 However, not all stored answers will still be relevant.
 We deﬁne a new and challenging problem concerning the sustainability of questions, and present metrics aimed at distinguishing between sustainable and non-sustainable questions.
 We ﬁnd that an intuitive approach to sustainability of questions is not sufﬁcient, but that simple properties can already distinguish between sustainable and non-sustainable questions.